Goliath imperial pigeon: Behaviour

 The goliath imperial pigeon is found singly or in pairs.
 It feeds on fruits, leaves and flowers, and it moves locally to eat fruits.
 Early in the morning, it warms itself on a branch.
 Its call is a low oom, and it also gives a gkrarr at dusk.
 It breeds from June to December.
 The nest, 30–40 cm in diameter, is woven from twigs and built on a branch.
 One white egg is laid and incubated by both parents.

 Status

-This species's population size is estimated at about 10,000 birds.
+This species's population size is estimated to be between 100,000 – 220,000 mature individuals as of 2024.
 It is hunted as game both legally and illegally.
 Traditionally, it is hunted for feasts from late February to early May.
 Hunting is only legal during the week-ends of April though, with a limit on the number of captures per day per hunter.
 The IUCN considers the species to be safe at present, but it may decline in the future because of hunting, especially if hunting laws and the hunting season are changed.
 The IUCN has assessed it as a near-threatened species.